-Staying Away from Unhealthy Veggies
+Staying Away From Unhealthy Veggies

-Aromatic vegetables in high quantities, such as onions and garlic, can attack and burst the dog’s red blood cells, causing low iron levels and harming their kidneys.
+- Aromatic vegetables in high quantities, such as onions and garlic, can attack and burst the dog’s red blood cells, causing low iron levels and harming their kidneys.
 Garlic in small quantities is not an issue and provides many benefits.
 Stay away from onions!

-Corn – In many cases, corn consumption can lead to digestive and skin problems; numerous dog breeds imported from Europe have shown allergies to corn.
+- Corn: In many cases, corn consumption can lead to digestive and skin problems; numerous dog breeds imported from Europe have shown allergies to corn.
 Additionally, it contains high levels of carbohydrates, causing weight gain.
 Most corn used in kibble are GMO and are the reason dogs are sensitive.

-Tomatoes – while the actual tomato is healthy, the stem and the leaves contain a substance called solanine, which is toxic for dogs.
+- Tomatoes: While the actual tomato is healthy, the stem and the leaves contain a substance called solanine, which is toxic for dogs.

 This rich source of healthy fats, fatty acids, vitamins, and minerals deserves to be included in your dog’s food bowl, as long as you provide it to your canine friend in healthy quantities.

-Carrots, with their high levels of potassium and vitamin A, spinach, with its rich iron composition, cucumbers, with their low carbohydrate levels – all these veggies deserve to be in your puppy’s bowl!
+Carrots, with their high levels of potassium and vitamin A, spinach, with its rich iron composition, and cucumbers, with their low carbohydrate levels, all deserve to be in your puppy’s bowl!

 Always remember that dogs get their share of veggies mainly from indirect sources; too many of them are going to upset your dog’s digestive system, increase alkalinity, or even lead to kidney issues.

 Have you picked the right veggies for your pooch?
 Splendid!
 Now, let’s feed them to your dog in a proper manner.
 Here are some helpful hints and tips on how to prepare vegetables for dogs:

-Cooking the vegetables beforehand, both through blanching (scalding veggies in boiling water, followed by submerging them in cold water) or steaming, cleanses and makes them easier to digest.
+- Cooking the vegetables beforehand, both through blanching (scalding veggies in boiling water, followed by submerging them in cold water) or steaming, cleanses and makes them easier to digest.

-Pureeing the veggies and mixing them into regular meals are a helpful technique when dealing with dogs that are not particular fans of vegetables.
+- Pureeing the veggies and mixing them into regular meals are a helpful technique when dealing with dogs that are not particular fans of vegetables.
 Moreover, pureeing the veggies is an effective way to avoid accidents such as choking.

-Freezing the puree in an ice cube tray is an excellent method for storing extra food for your pooch.
+- Freezing the puree in an ice cube tray is an excellent method for storing extra food for your pooch.

-Fermented veggies are the closest thing to the predigested veggies found in the prey that dogs would eat in the wild.
+- Fermented veggies are the closest thing to the predigested veggies found in the prey that dogs would eat in the wild.
 Think about sauerkraut!
 Cabbage and sea salt is what you want to look for in a good sauerkraut for dogs.
 The fermentation process provides good bacteria which feed off the sugar and starch in the cabbage and leave behind a very bioavailable keto friendly veggie which is predigested.
 The good bacteria help to populate the gut microbiome at the same time!

 It is safe to say that, having read their well-documented benefits, the thought of including veggies into our dogs’ diet is a splendid idea.